 1.3.3 Conventional Reinforcement.
 Continuous Reinforcement other than anchored steel fibers used within the requirements of ACI 318, such as mild steel deformed bars, welded wire fabric, and prestressing steel.

 1.3.4 Design Strength.
 Factored (LRFD) strength determined as the product of nominal strength and the applicable strength reduction factor.

+1.3.5 Evaluation Service Agency: The organization evaluating building products or finished construction for conformance to applicable codes and standards and publishing report or listing documents summarizing conclusions.
+The agency shall be accredited for the applicable product scope in accordance with ISO/IEC 17065.
+The agency’s accreditation shall be issued by a recognized accreditation body conforming to ISO/IEC 17011.

-1.3.5 Fiber Dosage.
+1.3.6 Fiber Dosage.
 The weight content of fiber per unit volume of concrete.